 An attorney will work with you to calculate all of the damages in your personal injury claim.
 Damages are the expenses you’ve racked up since your accident and can include a wide range of fees and bills.
 Damages claimed in a typical car accident case include:

 - Lost wages, including tips or vacation time

 Your attorney can send a demand letter with the total amount of your damages to the auto insurance company of the at-fault driver.
 If the insurance company denies your demand or offers a substantially smaller amount, your attorney can file a complaint in court.
 A complaint initiates a formal lawsuit against the individual responsible for your accident.

 David Bryant Law is Here to Help You

 From rear-end collisions to sideswipe accidents, any car crash can result in life-changing injuries for accident victims.
 When the dust settles, no one should have to file a personal injury claim or lawsuit alone.
-If you or someone you know has suffered muscle pain after a car accident, David Bryant Law is here to help.
+If you or someone you know has suffers from muscle pain or other soft tissue injuries after a car accident, David Bryant Law is here to help.

 We will help you understand the potential financial repercussions of your accident injuries and hold the driver responsible for your pain and suffering accountable.
 We will work around the clock to gather evidence that proves someone else was at fault for your injuries and negotiate with the insurance company or argue at trial for your right to compensation.